 You can log in to myTax portal at IRAS with Singpass.
 Under Notices/Letters, you will be able to access your previous income tax statement, known as the Notice of Assessment (NOA).

 After you have downloaded your previous income tax statement/ NOA, look at your Total Personal Reliefs last year.
 This will form the basis of your tax relief estimate.

 Adjusting for changes in your tax relief

 Your tax benefits and deductions may change from your previous tax filing.
 The most common reasons are as follows:

 - Increase in employee contributions of CPF, due to an increase in salary or bonus

-- Being a parent, making you eligible for Qualifying Child Relief and Working Mother Child Relief
+- Being a parent makes you eligible for Qualifying Child Relief and Working Mother Child Relief

-- Having more dependents, which would qualify you for relief such as the Parent/Grandparent relief, Handicapped Brother/Sister relief
+- Having more dependents, which would qualify you for relief such as the Parent/Grandparent relief or Handicapped Brother/Sister relief